esnkrimi/infinite-scroll/README.md

 I used NGRX to store fetched data from api(JSON).

-I used media detect screen to solve reponive challenges(Text will hide for device with width lower than 800px)
+I used media detect screen to solve responive challenges(Text will hide for device with width lower than 800px)

 Demonstration: